 I’m just going to come out and say it…

-Managing a website is a lot of work.
-In fact, I’d argue that actually getting your website off the ground is infinitely more difficult than working your conventional 9-5 or even starting a product/service based business.
+Managing a website can be a lot of work.
+In fact, I’d argue that actually getting your website off the ground – and making money – is infinitely more difficult than working your conventional 9-5 or even starting a product/service based business.

 There’s a metric fark load of websites on the internet with more being added everyday.
 And finding a way to make your site and message stand out amidst the crowd is no easy task.

 But if you’re up for the challenge, I promise it will be one of the most rewarding and (potentially) profitable endeavors you ever undertake.